- Common Name

 - Up to 25 years in zoos; wild life span unknown

-- Occurs in scattered populations through the savanna zones of Sudan and Guinea with records from as far south as the Democratic Republic of Congo, but was once more numerous and widespread
+- The African crowned crane occurs in scattered populations through the savanna zones of Sudan and Guinea with records from as far south as the Democratic Republic of Congo, but was once more numerous and widespread.

 - This species is found in wet and dry open habitats, but prefers freshwater marshes, wet grasslands, and the peripheries of water-bodies.
 In South Sudan it is especially found in areas with water up to 1 m in depth, and knee-high to hip-high vegetation dominated by Cyperus, Eleocharis, Scirpus, Setaria, Cynodon and various leguminous and rosaceous plants.